Linhpengu/SysID_Course/README.md

 # SysID_Course
 ## This course is difficult, but it is fun to follow up.
-It also changes the way that I look at the world as an engineer.
-Really recommended to take this course.
+It also changed the way that I look at the world as an engineer.
 ## Link of the course: https://www.syscop.de/teaching/ws2024/modelling-and-system-identification
 ## Prof. Moritz Diehl, Jakob Harzer (University of Freiburg)

-# Some result from the course:
+# Some results from the course:

 ![EKF](/Excercies/exercise10-team_a-main/EKF_wrong_initial_State.png)